 Standard Occupational Classifications (SOC) Extension Project

-Information relating to SOC2020 at 4 digits, including the structure and unit group descriptions can be accessed via the ONS website.
+Further information relating to SOC 2020 at 4 digits, including the structure and unit group descriptions can be accessed via the ONS website.